Jerish7/Jerish7/README.md

 - 🔭 I’m currently working as a Data Science Intern at Flip Robo Technologies

-- 🌱 I’m currently learning RNN
+- 🌱 I’m currently learning image segmentation and RNN

 - 🤔 I’m looking for help with creating end to end projects in ML and Deep Learning